Citation, DOI & article data

 - subacute: 1 to 3 weeks

-- chronic: more 3 weeks
+- chronic: more than 3 weeks

 Non-contrast CT of the brain remains the mainstay of imaging in the setting of an acute stroke.
 It is fast, inexpensive and readily available.
 Its main limitation, however, is the limited sensitivity in the acute setting.
 Detection depends on the territory, the experience of the interpreting radiologist and of course the time of the scan from the onset of symptoms.
-Whether tissue is supplied by end arteries (e.g. lenticulostriate arteries) or has collateral supply (much of the cerebral cortex) will influence how quickly cytotoxic oedema develops 6.
-For example detection of MCA territory infarct has been shown to be approximately 60-70% in the first 6 hours 3, although changes in the deep grey matter nuclei (especially lentiform nucleus) can be visible within 1 hour of occlusion in up to 60% of patients 6.
+Whether tissue is supplied by end arteries (e.g. lenticulostriate arteries) or has collateral supply (much of the cerebral cortex) will influence how quickly cytotoxic edema develops 6.
+For example, detection of MCA territory infarct has been shown to be approximately 60-70% in the first 6 hours 3, although changes in the deep grey matter nuclei (especially lentiform nucleus) can be visible within 1 hour of occlusion in up to 60% of patients 6.

 The goals of CT in the acute setting are:

 - exclude intracranial hemorrhage, which would preclude thrombolysis

 - look for any "early" features of ischemia

 - exclude other intracranial pathologies that may mimic a stroke, such as a tumor

 Non-contrast CT has also been used historically to exclude patients from receiving thrombolysis based on the extent of hypoattenuation at presentation.
 This criterion has, however, been removed from the 2018 American Heart Association guidelines 18.
 Nonetheless, finding large areas of established infarction on acute non-contrast CT continues to play an important role in patient selection and management.